dankamongmen/notcurses/README.md

 // Render the decoded frame to the associated ncplane.
 The frame will be scaled
 // to the size of the ncplane per the ncscale_e style.
 A subregion of the
 // frame can be specified using 'begx', 'begy', 'lenx', and 'leny'.
 To render
-// the entire frame, provide zero for all four arguments.
-It is an error to
-// otherwise provide zero for either 'lenx' or 'leny', and negative values for
+// the rectangle formed by begy x begx and the lower-right corner, zero can be
+// supplied to 'leny' and 'lenx'.
+Zero for all four values will thus render the
-// any of the four parameters are an error.
-It is an error to specify any
+// entire visual.
+Negative values for any of the four parameters are an error.
-// region beyond the boundaries of the frame. int ncvisual_render(const struct ncvisual* ncv, int begy, int begx,
-                    int leny, int lenx);
+// It is an error to specify any region beyond the boundaries of the frame. int ncvisual_render(const struct ncvisual* ncv, int begy, int begx, int leny, int lenx);

 // Called for each frame rendered from 'ncv'.
 If anything but 0 is returned,
 // the streaming operation ceases immediately, and that value is propagated out.